-- 1. High school achievement (academic work in grades nine through twelve); - 2.
-Scores on standardized scholastic tests (SAT or ACT); and - 3.
-Participation in extracurricular activities and/or work experience; and - 4.
-A letter of recommendation.
+- 1. High school achievement (academic work in grades nine through twelve) - 2.
+Participation in extracurricular activities and/or work experience and - 3.
+A letter of recommendation

 Although the College does not specifically prescribe the high school units to be presented, the College prefers that the candidate presents a minimum of 16 college-preparatory units, to include the following: